 If we are unable to offer a place at your preferred school, your child's details will be held on a waiting list until the 31st August of the academic year for which the application is being made.
-You will also be given the right to appeal against the decision as outlined on pages 37 - 39.
+You will also be given the right to appeal against the decision.